jaycolosi/Shopify_Internship_TechChallenge/README.md

 ORDER BY order_amount DESC
 ```

 There is a range of 90-1760 which then jumps to 25725 to 704000.
-These outliers will have an impact on the data and will impact when calculating Average.
+These outliers will have an impact on the data and when calculating Average.
 So lets calculate the average while omitting these outliers.

 ```
 SELECT